xianlinbox/daily_practise/aws-solution-architect/design_network_connectivity_strategy.md

 - Do not support transitive peering, A peering with B and C, doesn't mean B peering with C
 - Both IPv4 and IPv6 traffic is supported

+## Elastic IP

+use to assign a public ip to AWS services, make it can be accessible from internet. support:

+- EC2/ECS/AppRunner/RDS/NAT Gateway/ELB/Lambda/Workspaces/Global Accelerator
+- not support API Gateway nor Cloud Front

 ## Internet Gateway

 a horizontally scaled, redundant, and highly available VPC component that allows communication between your VPC and the internet.